Azrulfy/NinjaTrader8_UnitTests/README.md

 	}
 ```

 Typically in unit testing, objects like __SMA fast__ and __SMA slow__ would be constructed using mocking tools to ensure they exhibited whatever behaviour was required for the test.
-At present, I don't believe there is a means to do this with NinjaScript indicators. **Therefore, it is not possible to set up unit tests that can repeatably and reliably test all aspects of the code's intended behaviour.**
+At present, I don't believe there is a means to do this with NinjaScript indicators. **Therefore, it is not possible to set up reusable unit tests that can test repeatably and reliably all aspects of the code's intended behaviour.**

 Anyone have any ideas how to deal with this?
 All contributions welcome!